 How to Prevent Your Dog From Eating Toilet Paper

-The first thing you need to be mindful of is whether or not they exhibit any signs of pica.
+You need to be mindful of is whether or not they exhibit any signs of pica.
 Under normal circumstances, your dog only wants to play with and rip up paper.

 They have no interest in swallowing it.
 When your dog is actively trying to eat toilet paper, there is a great possibility that they may have pica.